WebP vs. JPEG - Which Image Format Is The Best?

 Here's one where I just went to the extreme and compressed it as much as possible, without totally ruining the image.
 Judge for yourself.

-I must admit, it's hard to see THAT big of a difference between the two formats in practice.
-Obviously, JPEG is a lot more convinient for most people.
+I must admit, it's hard to see THAT big of a difference between the two formats.
+Obviously, JPEG is a lot more convenient for most people.
 It's a standard and everything supports it's.
-However, WebP is an open format and I love stuff that's open.
-That's really enough for me and all it takes is a little PHP, a converter and you are ready to serve the WebP format to Chrome and Opera users, and JPEG for the rest.
+However, WebP is an open format and I love that.
+That's really enough for me and all it take is a little code, a converter and you are ready to serve the WebP format to Chrome and Opera users, and JPEG for the rest.

 There's a good amount of WebP converters out there and I'm sure you'll get different results from all of them.
 I used gThumb 3.2.7 to compress the images and I really don't have any idea how good gThumb is.
 I think it did the job though.